Heart disease and diabetes

 People with diabetes are more likely to develop cardiovascular disease - such as heart disease and strokes - than those who don't have diabetes.

-If blood glucose levels are not well managed the walls of arteries that carry blood around the body 091e9c5e803ad875 more likely to develop fatty deposits.
+If blood glucose levels are not well managed the walls of arteries that carry blood around the body are more likely to develop fatty deposits.
 This is called atherosclerosis and narrows the arteries impeding the flow of blood to organs around the body.